 Powers and Abilities

-- Infliction of Curses: Alastor can personify and perpetuate familial curses and blood-guilt, ensuring that the sins of a progenitor are visited upon the next generations.
+- Infliction of Curses: Alastor can personify and perpetuate familial curses and blood-guilt, ensuring that the sins of a progenitor are visited on the next generations.

 - Relentless Pursuit of the Guilty: His primary function is the unrelenting pursuit and torment of those who have committed great transgressions.
 His role is to punish those who committed kinslaying or other crimes that violated the sacred law.